 Instead, you should wait for the right moment to move into the net like when you have the pusher pulled out wide or if you have hit a good down the line shot.

 When approaching the net, make sure you are on the same side of the court as the ball you just hit.

-This will mean in are in the centre of your opponent’s possible shots as if you move to the middle of the net then you will be leaving too much space on either side of you for your opponent to hit a passing shot.
+This will mean in are in the center of your opponent’s possible shots as if you move to the middle of the net then you will be leaving too much space on either side of you for your opponent to hit a passing shot.

 You will often find that pushers will try and hit a lob when you come to the net, therefore it is important that you don’t get too close to the net so that you have no chance of getting to the lob.